 (Located at the back of the X building)

 The Cabin in the Woods was the most innovate new offering for this year's event.
-Unlike all previous Thorpe Park mazes of all, Cabin in the Woods was a "free flow" maze, meaning that guests were not asked to move in a big conga line of 8, but instead asked to walk through with their group, but not attached to their group.
+Unlike all previous Thorpe Park mazes of old, Cabin in the Woods was a "free flow" maze, meaning that guests were not asked to move in a big conga line of 8, but instead asked to walk through with their group, but not attached to their group.
 This was a risk that paid off.
 It enabled the Park to be creative from the very first scene, where guests were presented with a well themed room with 4 brown doors, and told to choose one.
 Cabin in the Woods is the Park's first maze where guests can make choices, with their experience differing depending on the choices made!

 This is a great, innovate new twist on the tried-and-tested maze format.
 It also provides a huge deal of re-ridability, as it is quite possible that every experience will be different.
 And what of the maze itself?
 It was a well presented and varied attraction, with different monsters and scares in each part of the attraction.
 Particular kudos should go to the "mask" room, with a black-clothed white-masked actor holding another white mask on their hand, standing in a black room with white masks painted everywhere.
 I couldn't tell whether there were one, two or no actors messing with the group here - highly inventive!
 Other rooms included a forest-scene, a hospital scene with blood everywhere, and a circus scene with clowns making high-pitched screeching sounds with balloons.
 Actors were plentiful (moreso than any other maze) and provided great entertainment and a few scares.